Wilson-D-Lee/Kammy-bear/README.md

 3. npm i
 4. npx playwright install

-🚀 To run the tests use-   "npx playwright test"
+🚀 To run the tests use -   "npx playwright test"

-📊 To show report after testing use-  "npx playwright show-report"
+📊 To show report after testing use -  "npx playwright show-report"

 Happy Testing!! 😉